cbonoz/lisk24/README.md

 3. Copy contents (includes ABI) to `metadata.tsx#FUND_CONTRACT`

-4. Rebuild web project
+4. Rebuild web project.
+The app should now be using the updated contract code.

-### Challenges we ran into

-### Accomplishments that we're proud of
-* User-Centric Design: Designing FundPoint with a focus on user experience and security has resulted in a platform that offers seamless and secure fund verification processes, enhancing trust and confidence among buyers, sellers, and realtors.
-* Blockchain Interoperability: Achieving interoperability between different blockchain networks and protocols showcases our commitment to fostering a connected and accessible decentralized ecosystem.

-### What's next for FundPoint
+### Potential future work

-1. Enhanced Smart Contract Functionality: Implementing advanced smart contract functionalities to automate and streamline fund verification processes further, reducing manual intervention and increasing efficiency.
+1. Enhanced Smart Contract Functionality: Implementing advanced smart contract functionalities to automate and streamline fund verification processes further, reducing manual evaluation / communication such as emailing.

 2. Expanded Blockchain Support: Adding support for additional blockchain networks and protocols to broaden FundPoint's reach and accessibility, catering to users across different blockchain ecosystems.

-3. Integration of Advanced Security Features: Integrating advanced security features such as zero-knowledge proofs and multi-factor authentication to enhance the security posture of FundPoint and protect user data and funds effectively.
+3. Integration of Advanced Security Features: Integrating advanced security features such as zero-knowledge proofs to further validate the viewer of a contract.

 ### Useful links